 Legal Department – Non-Law Students

 Most, but not all, of our undergraduate interns work with us during the summer months, and always during normal business hours.
-The ACLU of Illinois does not offer paid internships to non-law students, though some interns find outside funding.

 Undergraduate internships in the Legal Department are clerical in nature.
 Interns should be prepared to perform a variety of tasks including, but not limited to, photocopying, envelope stuffing, file indexing, library organizing, archiving, filing documents in court, and preparing form letters.
 Somewhat more substantive work is occasionally available, but usually not.